spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 # Next Steps

-Click the **Console** tab in the virtual machine, and validate that the operating system is running and configured correctly.
+Click the **Console** tab in the VM, and validate the operating system is running and configured correctly.

-Go ahead and install your applications.
+Try installing your applications.
 If the Guest Agent was not installed as part of the VM deployment, you can install the Guest Agent now.
 The Guest Agent displays additional details in the **Virtual Machines > Details** tab.

-You can update the configuration.
+You can also update the VM configuration from the VM console if desired.

 <br />